tyleretters/nor.the-rn.info/_pages/philosophy.md

 The fundamental interactions of the [Standard Model](https://en.wikipedia.org/wiki/Fundamental_interaction) can explain all observable phenomena.
 Forces beyond these, while theoretically possible, will likely have zero impact on my life.
 I choose not to worry about it.

-However, my direct experiences with the mystical — both with and without the aid of psychedelics — are un-dismissable.
+However, my direct experiences with the mystical — both with and without the aid of psychedelics — are un-dismissible.
 Whether hallucinations, delusions, apophenia, limit experiences, or something entirely *else*... these experiences cast a purely naturalist interpretation of reality into reasonable doubt.

 ## Art